 - Intentionally Awkward Title: Unlike most every other TCG, card titles are not unique, but you're still limited to having six cards of any one title in your deck.
 Probably the biggest offenders are non-basic attacks and blocks.
 For instance, four different cards called "Circular Parry," covering the upper right, upper left, lower right, and lower left sections of the grid.
 How many of each will you include without going over the limit of six cards called "Circular Parry" in your deck?

 - Interesting Situation Duel: Situations can create these, but Locations really invoke the trope.
 There are even cards to invoke things like Multi-Stage Battle, such as "Skylight," which can only be used to remove the "Rooftop" location.

-- Katanas Are Just Better: The katana is the only Weapon of Choice that has no drawback.
+- Katanas Are Just Better: The katana is the only weapon that has no drawback.
 But it doesn't have an advantage, either.
 The only thing the Katana provides intrinsically is the ability to switch between being one- and two-handed.
 What it does have is a plethora of Weapon-specific attacks, defenses, Edges, and Special cards with which one can puree one's opponent.
 Most of these will require the katana to be specifically one- or two-handed before they can be played.